tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 **optimizing the domain is the first key for reaching the engineering grade** (in software and any other engineering discipline).

+Finally, **the domain is an invariant** by definition.
+Engineering implementations (i.e., transformations) change over time, but the domain (e.g., math, medicine, etc.) never changes (ideally).
+Hence, the importance of optimizing for the domain.
+You can understand what I described with the theory of relativity or a functional approach.

 Newer extraordinary undertakings will always be available for MathSwe, like the emerging geometric deep learning field, so the mathematical domain and the engineering grade is always a commitment to keep the MSWE industry leadership.